 Great match:

-- Dogs with food allergies — limited ingredient recipes (East Cape, single-protein options) are excellent for elimination diets
+- Dogs with food allergies — limited ingredient recipes (East Cape, single-protein options) are excellent for elimination diets; see our hypoallergenic dog food guide for the full elimination protocol

 - Picky eaters — the air-dried format has a strong meat scent that most dogs find irresistible

-- Senior dogs — high protein supports muscle maintenance; green-lipped mussel supports joints
+- Senior dogs — high protein supports muscle maintenance; green-lipped mussel supports joints.
+See our senior cat food guide for senior feeding principles

-- Small breeds — cost is manageable and small dogs often benefit from nutrient-dense food
+- Small breeds — cost is manageable and small dogs often do well on nutrient-dense food; see breed-specific guides for Cavalier King Charles Spaniels and French Bulldogs

-- Dogs transitioning from raw — similar nutritional profile without the raw handling
+- Dogs transitioning from raw — similar nutritional profile without the raw handling; check our raw dog food delivery guide for NZ raw options

 Less ideal for:

-- Dogs that need to lose weight — the high fat content means careful portioning is essential
+- Dogs that need to lose weight — high fat content (33%) means careful portioning; it’s easy to overfeed.
+See our dog weight loss food guide for better options during weight management

 ZIWI Peak vs the competition